pagea/unstyle/README.md

 ## Contributing

 Pull requests are both welcome and encouraged.
-For an overview of how Unstyle works, refer to my thesis.
-(Thesis will be linked here on April 3rd)

 Not sure where to start?
 We are in the process of migrating our bugtracker from Bitbucket.
 In the meantime, try this in the root directory: